MKAbdElrahman/MKAbdElrahman.github.io/content/posts/resiliency-patterns-load-shedding.md

 			// Increment active connections
 			atomic.AddInt64(&activeConnections, 1)
 			defer atomic.AddInt64(&activeConnections, -1)

 			next.ServeHTTP(w, r)
 		})
 	}
 }
 ```

-Thresholds like `maxActiveConnections` can be derived empirically from load testing.
-Other metrics, such as CPU utilization, can be used dynamically to avoid hard-coded server-specific thresholds.
-I've also seen more softer implementations where the fraction of dropped requests increases from 0 to 1 (complete drop) under extreme load.
-The observed metrics and drop-off strategy should ideally be based on monitoring server behavior in production rather than relying on pre-implemented algorithms that may not work effectively.

-I hope I’ve touched on the key ideas so you can go ahead and implement your own load shedding solution!
+Instead of rejecting the request entirely, we could suggest to the user to retry later, or provide a partial result rather than a full response.
+This falls under the umbrella of graceful degradation, which we will discuss another time.